UTCWeb/network-posts-extended/README.md

 # network-posts-extended
- About  This is the plugin that is no longer supported that Marketing needs for the blog.utc.edu homepage.
+This is the plugin that is no longer supported that Marketing needs for the blog.utc.edu homepage.

 This plugin was originally found here: https://wordpress.org/plugins/network-posts-extended/, but is no longer supported.
 Downloads of this plugin were closed as of 5/19/2025.